 But, what really makes this app unique is its selective editing feature with Control Point technology.
 This lets you position up to eight points on the image and assign enhancements.
 All you need to do is tap an area you want to enhance and after adding that Control Point, you can swipe left or right to darken or lighten it, or swipe up or down to adjust the contrast or saturation.

 Adobe Photoshop Lightroom CC gives you a powerful, yet simple solution for capturing, editing, and sharing your photos.
-The beauty of this app is that both professionals and beginners can use it — you can edit a photo in second with five presets or make advanced edits with tone curve to change color, exposure, tone, and contrast.
+The beauty of this app is that both professionals and beginners can use it—you can edit a photo in seconds from your iPhone with five presets or make advanced edits with tone curve to change color, exposure, tone, and contrast.
 It also comes with RAW photo support, watermarking, and non-destructive editing that always lets you revert back to your original.

 While this app is free to download and edit photos with, you’ll need to subscribe to Adobe’s Photography Creative Cloud plan for $10 per month for premium features like selective adjustments, perspective correction, and the ability to sync your photos across all your devices.